arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * How would it be possible to detect SQL Injection via static code analisys?
 I don't expect you to write an algorithm capable of doing this, as it is probably a huge topic, but let's discuss a general approach.
 * What do you know about Cross-Site Scripting?
 If you don't remember it, let's review online its definition and let's discuss about it.
 * What do you know about Cross-Site Forgery Attack?
 If you don't remember it, let's review online its definition and let's discuss about it.
+* How does HTTPS work?
+* What's a Man-in-the-middle Attack?
+And why does HTTPS can help protecting against it?